sofa-framework/sofa/readme.txt

 ----------------------------
      Run Project MacOS.sh
      Then run make to build all projects.
      The generated Xcode projects can  be used to easily edit the code but with current version of qmake then can not be used to compile it correctly.
+     It is also possible (and recommended) to use QtCreator instead.